This looks like a lot, but it’s not. Just making the process super-duper clear. 😉

 Step 5: Download and review the workshop handout.

 The handout provides info about the Unity interface, key terms, and navigation tips.
-If you have access to a printer, please print it.

 Step 6: Use a Mouse*